pvgenuchten/training-gitops-sdi/docs/5-git-cicd.md

 In its core [Git](https://git-scm.com/) is a code version management system, traditionally used for maintaining software codes.
 In case you never worked with Git before, have a look at this [Git & GitHub explanation](https://www.w3schools.com/git/git_intro.asp).
 Some users interact with Git via the command line (shell).
 However excellent Graphical User Interfaces exist to work with Git repositories, such as [GitHub Desktop](https://desktop.github.com/), a [Git client within Visual Studio](https://learn.microsoft.com/en-us/visualstudio/version-control/git-with-visual-studio?view=vs-2022), [TortoiseGit](https://tortoisegit.org/), [Smartgit](https://www.syntevo.com/smartgit/), and [many others](https://git-scm.com/downloads/guis).

-These days Git based coding communities like GitHub, Gitlab, Bitbucket offer various services on top of Git to facilitate in co-creation of digital assets.
+These days Git based coding communities like GitHub, GitLab, Bitbucket offer various services on top of Git to facilitate in co-creation of digital assets.
 Those services include authentication, issue management, release management, forks, pull requests and CI/CD.
 The types of digital assets maintained via Git vary from software, deployment scripts, configuration files, documents, website content, metadata records, up to actual datasets.
 Git is most effective with text based formats, which explains the popularity of formats like CSV, YAML, and Markdown.

 ## CI/CD